Software-Noob/game-eggs/README.md

-Game eggs in various states of production for the pterodactyl based game panels
+Game eggs in various states of development for the Pterodactyl based game panels